survivejs/react-book/manuscript/09_implementing_dnd.md

 }
 ```

 This will tell our application that it's going to have some DnD goodies in it.
 We'll use `HTML5Backend`.
-In the future there might be other backends to support specific targets (ie. touch and such).
+In the future there might be other backends to support specific targets (i.e. touch and such).

 In order to silence that `new-cap` error ESlint gives, switch it off as follows.
 We won't be needing that.